What’s covered in this Review?

 There are also Nursing Care and Terminal Condition waivers, but this covers the main claims presented on the company’s website.
-If you want to read the product summary from the company website, you can click HERE.
+If you want to read the Transamerica Income Plus annuity product brochure from the company’s website, you can click here

 How Financial Advisors Might Present This Annuity to You

 If you are making this decision under the guidance of a financial salesperson who stands to earn a commission or fee from the sale of this annuity, then you’ll want to look at these claims with a very clear eye.
 It’s not just WHAT the investment can do, it’s HOW it does it that will, in the end, matter the most to your retirement.

 Here are the three main concepts you’ll hear advisors talk about when they explain this variable annuity:

 - This investment performs better than other annuities out there.

 - It will give you downside protection by providing a guaranteed lifetime income.

 - This income will grow or step-up every year that you wait to access it.